The Stones of Blood: Plot

-Productions
+Production

 Working titles for this story included The Nine Maidens and The Stones of Time.
 Contrary to usual practice, the location footage in this story was shot on professional video cameras using outside broadcasting facilities, a decision by the director to avoid the jarring effect when cutting between 16mm film and video.
 The main location was the Rollright Stones, a megalithic site in Oxfordshire, England.
 The setting of the story however was Boscawen, in Cornwall, at the Boscawen-Un stone circle.
 An actual legend of the site states that it is impossible to count the stones.
 As the serial ends, the Doctor notes that the number of stones in the circle has changed (due to the removal of 3 Ogri and the addition of Cessair's imprisoned form) and suggests Professor Rumford write a monograph about it.

 Part One's cliff-hanger called for a scene in which Cessair, disguised as the Doctor, pushed Romana off the cliff.
 Baker objected to the scene, as he felt it would be very upsetting to children to see the Doctor as a threat.
 Instead the scene was filmed so that the viewer never sees who pushed Romana.
 The fifteenth anniversary of the programme took place on 23 November 1978, five days after the broadcast of episode four.
 To commemorate this, Anthony Read asked David Fisher to write a new scene (expanded by Darrol Blake) featuring Romana and K9 surprising the Doctor with a cake celebrating his 751st birthday and a new, identical scarf.
 However, producer Graham Williams vetoed this idea as being too self-indulgent, and the scene was never shot.
 Blake had already ordered a cake, and this was eventually eaten by the cast and crew.

 This was one of only two stories between Frontier in Space and the end of the series' initial run not to have the special sounds created by Dick Mills.
 Due to Mills suffering a brief illness, Elizabeth Parker provided the sound effects instead.